SARRAF-5757/OMP-Wizard/README.md

 # Getting Started

-1. Download the binary for your OS (Mac/Windows/Linux) from the [Releases](https://github.com/SARRAF-5757/OMP-Wizard/releases) page
+1. Download the binary for your system (Mac/Windows/Linux) from the [Releases](https://github.com/SARRAF-5757/OMP-Wizard/releases) page
-2. Navigate to the directory (ex.
-Downloads) the file is in
+2. Open your terminal app and navigate (cd) to the directory where you downloaded the file (ex.
+Downloads)
 3. Run the wizard with-
    a. `./mac-omp-wizard` for Mac & Linux
-   b. `.\win-omp-wizard` for Windows
+   b. `.\win-omp-wizard.exe` for Windows (or double click the binary from File Explorer)
 4. Follow on-screen directions
+5. On completion the wizard will generate the theme file- `generated-theme.omp.json`
+6. Add its path to your shell config following this [guide](https://ohmyposh.dev/docs/installation/prompt)
+7. Restart your shell and enjoy :)

+_Pro Tip:_ The wizard generates the file in the directory you run it from.
+If you keep the wizard and the generated JSON file in a permanent location, you can re-run the wizard later to overwrite it, and your shell will update automatically upon restart!

 # Feature Checklist